chmitch/AIAdjacent/Host/README.md

 1. For a more advanced audience - you could remove the "Hackflow Steps" section from the challenges.
 This would then force the participants to potentially stumble more and read more documentation/tutorials to complete the challenges.
 This would push the workshop to more of a "Hackfest" style of activity.
 1. For a more novice audience - you could supplement the "Hackflow Steps" with more details and screenshots, to force appropriate implementations.
 This would effectively convert the content to more of a "Hands on Lab" style of activity.
+1. The final two challenges could be a bit much for some audiences.
+These two challenges could potentially be delivered as demos or as instructor led labs.

 ## Content